RithuLoki/Crisis-Response-Assistant-NLP---RAG/README.md

 3. Run all cells sequentially from top to bottom
 4. Use the interactive interface at the end of the notebook to test sample queries

+## Note on Interactive Interface

+The interactive text-based interface included in this notebook is intended for **local execution or Google Colab** only.
+It is not executed in the GitHub preview to avoid rendering issues caused by input-based loops.

 ---

 ## Ethical Disclaimer